hartwigmedical/hmftools/pave/README.md

 ## Overview and algorithm

-PAVE predicts the coding impact,protein impact and coding effect of each variant on every overlapping transcript including for up to 1kb upstream.
+PAVE predicts the coding impact, protein impact and coding effect of each variant on every overlapping transcript including for up to 1kb upstream.
 The following annotations are added for each affected transcript:

 * Gene
 * TranscriptId